 1-carat diamond rings are perfect in terms of affordability and practicality.
 Given that diamond prices tend to increase exponentially as the carat weight goes up, those who choose to purchase more extravagant carat sizes may find themselves straying well outside their budgets.
 At the same time, larger diamonds are more likely to catch on or brush up against things while being worn — potentially damaging surfaces, clothing, or even the ring itself.
 Single carat diamond rings are small enough that this isn’t usually an issue.

 Additionally, because 1-carat diamonds are so popular, you’ll be much more likely to find exactly what you’re looking for.
-These diamonds are available in every shape and can be made to fit nearly any setting.
+This carat weight is available in every diamond shape and can be made to fit nearly any setting.
 And, if your 1-carat diamond seems too small right now, you can always upgrade to a larger diamond at a later date.

 1 Carat Diamond Clarity Rating